Vulva: Terminology

 In 2021, a study in the UK showed that few are able to label the structure of the vulva correctly.
 There are many sexual slang terms used for the vulva.
-Cunt, a medieval word for the vulva and once the standard term, has become a vulgarism, and in other uses one of the strongest offensive and abusive swearwords in English-speaking cultures.
-The word has been replaced in normal usage by a few euphemisms including pussy (vulgar slang) and fanny (UK) which used to be a common pet name.
-In the UK these terms have other non-sexual meanings that lend themselves to double entendres, such as pussy which is used as a term of endearment for a pet cat – pussy cat.
-In North American informal use the term pussy can also refer to a weak or effeminate man, and fanny is a term used for the buttocks.
-Other slang terms are muff, snatch, twat, and crotch.
-Vagina is often used as a synonym for vulva even though it is a separate part of the anatomy.
+"Cunt", a medieval word for the vulva and once the standard term, has become a vulgarism, and in other uses one of the strongest offensive and abusive swear words in English-speaking cultures.
+The word has been replaced in normal usage by a few euphemisms including "pussy" (vulgar slang) and "fanny" (UK), which used to be a common pet name.
+In the UK, these terms have other non-sexual meanings that lend themselves to double entendres, such as "pussy", which is used as a term of endearment for a pet cat, "pussy cat".
+In North American informal use, the term "pussy" can also refer to a weak or effeminate man, and "fanny" is a term used for the buttocks.
+Other slang terms are "muff", "snatch", and "twat".
+"Vagina" is often incorrectly used as a synonym for vulva since it is separate from that anatomy.